ga-wdi-lessons/react-intro/readme.md

 ## Components

-One of the snarky comments made about react when it was first open sourced was.
+One of the snarky comments made about React when it was first open sourced was.
 "Rethinking established best practices".
 Traditionally we're used to a more MVC approach for separation of concerns.
 In React, we want to move towards more of a component-based separation of concerns.
 When taking a look at Facebook, you could think of each status post as a mini-component in React.
 And a list of those updates, is a component that contains several of those mini-components.
 You could take that one step further and think of the Facebook app, as one giant component with several components within it.
 (Things like the list of status updates, the friends list, the header, etc...)

 ### You Do: Identifying Components (10 minutes / 0:35)

 > 5 minutes exercise.
 5 minutes review.

 Break into pairs and take a look at CraigsList.
 Identify the visual "components" the website is comprised of.
 We suggest using markers to draw these out on your table!
-So something like this..
+So something like this...

 ![Component diagram](http://maketea.co.uk/images/2014-03-05-robust-web-apps-with-react-part-1/wireframe_deconstructed.png)

-As you're drawing this out, think about the following questions..
+As you're drawing this out, think about the following questions...
 * Where do you see "nested components"?
 Where do you not?
 * Are there any components that share the same structure?
 * Of these similar components, what is different about them?